*Course is closed and no longer accepting applications

 - Learn by iterative cycles of inspiration, action, and reflection

-This week-long immersive workshop will take students on an experiential exploration of design thinking, a methodology for human-centered and creative problem solving that will prepare them to lead innovation in teams at Stanford and in their careers.
+This 4-day immersive workshop will take students on an experiential exploration of design thinking, a methodology for boosting your learning superpowers.

 Practicing design thinking is a means to develop skills and mindsets that are essential in a rapidly changing world: identifying and framing wicked problems and human needs, combining analytical and creative thinking, and adopting an experimental approach to bringing ideas to life.
 Students will develop these skills and mindsets as they work in teams to take on a challenge that interests them.